niobos/vobsubfix/Readme.md

 This project is my quest to figure out what caused it, and to fix it.
 But since I don't have any Delphi experience, I can't fix SubRip itself, so I made a patch-script to fix it externally.
+Make sure that you configure SubRip to NOT "Use IDX's file offsets" (in Options -> Global Options).

 [SubRip]: http://subrip.sourceforge.net/
 [MP4Box]: https://gpac.wp.mines-telecom.fr/mp4box/